-Once the fuel level has fallen to the reserve zone of approx. 2.1 gallons/8 liters, the remaining indicator lamps change from orange to red, arrow.
+Once the fuel level has fallen to the reserve zone of approx. 2.1 US gallons/8 liters the remaining indicator lamps change from orange to red, arrow, and a message is displayed briefly on the Control Display.
 The tachometer displays the remaining cruising range.
-An indicator lamp comes on when the remaining range is less than approx. 30 miles/50 km.
+When the range is less than approx. 30 miles/50 km, the message remains in the Control Display.